 You can use:

-- a notebook and record as each purchase is made.
+- a notebook and record each purchase as they are made.

 - software to track and record things at the end of the day.

 - your mobile device to quickly type in what purchases you made while out

 Whatever works best for you… but don’t leave it longer than a day or you’ll forget the little things that make all the difference.
 At the end of the month, review your list.
 Is there anything that you could have improved?
 Any purchases that could have been avoided and that money used to pay down debt?
 It all begins with tracking the money – track every penny so you’ll have an accurate foundation.

 If you’re not already using CalendarBudget, it is the perfect tool to track and plan your spending.
 If you are already using CalendarBudget, perhaps its time to go back and make sure you’re up to date and review last month’s spending.

 Next time, we’ll discuss how using a debit card for purchases is the way to go.